mobilelive-inc/bolsterjs/readme.md

 )
 ```

-When any Microfrontend Experience is viewed in standalone mode, `mfxp` expects an element with id `#dev-preview`
+When any Microfrontend Experience is viewed in standalone mode, `bolster` expects an element with id `#dev-preview`
 that it can automatically mount to.

-### `useMfxp()` => state
+### `useBolster()` => state

-The `useMfxp` hook can be called in any functional component in an Experience, and it will return the Container level state for that Experience, and only for that Experience.
+The `useBolster` hook can be called in any functional component in an Experience, and it will return the Container level state for that Experience, and only for that Experience.
 By design, state in other Experiences cannot be accessed directly.

 This state is set by passing props when initializing the Experience.
 State can be communicated back up to the Container
 application by setting props to functions that when called, update the application level state.